Oct 04, 2024

 details autumn wreath accorn

-My wreath has more of the five-point leaves and the grape leaves, and fewer of the single-point style.
+• My wreath has more of the five-point leaves and the grape leaves, and fewer of the single-point style.
 That made it look a little busier than the original recipe.
 I wanted it to feel full and slightly wild, like a bundle of real leaves.
-You know, messy.🙃You could make different choices with your leaf mix to get a tidier look more close to the original if that’s what you prefer.
-For the acorns and the larger grapes, I used leftover yarn scraps as stuffing (use any filling you have).
-I hot-glued some leaves to the base and sewed the rest on top of each other.
+You know, messy. ๐Ÿ™ƒ You can make different choices with your leaf mix to get a tidier look more close to the original if thatโ€™s what you prefer.

 other version fall wreath other version fall wreath other version fall wreath